doceducates/solar-app-modern/Veyron_II_Premium_6000W_48V_Inverter_Datasheet.markdown

 ## Overview

-The **Veyron II Premium-6000W-48V** is an MPPT-based solar inverter designed by **SolRex Energy**, featuring advanced power conversion capabilities for both solar and AC inputs.
+The **Veyron II Premium-6000W-48V** is an MPPT-based solar inverter designed by **Inverex Energy**, featuring advanced power conversion capabilities for both solar and AC inputs.
 Manufactured in China and designed in Taiwan, this inverter supports a range of operating conditions and provides efficient energy management for residential or commercial solar systems.

 ## General Specifications